xasmodeanx/sepulcher/SERVERSIDE.md

 ## Start KeyStore Instance (for Public Key Transfer)
 For the KeyStore service, we run a generic webstore instance with 3 specific options: \
-REQPERIOD=4 -e REQCOUNT=1 limit connections from any IP address to 1 every 4 seconds. \
+REQPERIOD=4 and REQCOUNT=1 limit connections from any IP address to 1 every 4 seconds. \
 MAXPOSTSIZE=16384 limits any upload to 16384 bytes.
 This should be large enough for keys. \
 ```bash
 KSIP="51.195.74.99"